YGGverse/graph-php/README.md

                    // e.g. 1, 2, 3... or some keyword. first layer has 0 index by default.
   );

-  // Make second layer for hourly stats in tis day... for ($hour = 0; $hour < 24; $hour++)
+  // Make second layer for hourly stats in tis day with few variables for ($hour = 0; $hour < 24; $hour++)
   {
     // To build independent chart layer, make sure that layer attribute increased, for example to 1